kvlester/ASTR352/README.md

 Activity 1 - Finding the shape and size of the Milky Way using positions of open and globular clusters

-Activity 2 - Measure the redshifts and distances to galaxies to create your own Hubble's Law  (using [UW Astronomy's lab](https://depts.washington.edu/astroed/HubbleLaw/))
+Activity 2 - Measure the redshifts and distances to galaxies to create your own Hubble's Law  (using a [UW's astronomy lab](https://depts.washington.edu/astroed/HubbleLaw/))

 Activity 3 - Investigate the brightness profile and rotion curve of Andromeda to calculate the mass in stars vs. dark matter